 Select one or more transactions that need to be rolled back and check them in the grid:

-In the main menu, click the Create undo script button:
+In the main menu, click the Undo button:

 ApexSQL Log creates a script that will rollback selected changes to their original state.
 Created script will be shown and available for additional editing, if needed:

 - The only remaining step is to execute this script which can be done directly from the editor, or the script can be saved and executed from SQL Server Management Studio at later time

 - ApexSQL Log can audit operations that have occurred even before the application has been installed on the system – if the information is present in the transaction log files, ApexSQL Log can read it

 - No performance impact – since ApexSQL Log only reads the transaction log files, it has no impact on the SQL Server that is being audited

 - Full recovery capabilities – all malicious or unwanted changes can be rerolled back to their original state with few simple clicks